-any state border, and 0 otherwise.
-This control, which accounts for a general border effect, is included in the fully-controlled specification.
-The identifying variation in PaydayAccess in this model includes a cross-sectional component, determined jointly by variation in household location relative to state borders and variation in border-state regulations, as well as a time-series component, due to changes in border-state regulations over the sample period.
+variation in household location relative to state borders and variation in border-state regulations, as well as a time-series component, due to changes in border-state regulations over the sample period.
 A key assumption of this identification strategy is that individuals do not choose their location based on their access to payday loans, or based on characteristics that happen to be correlated with payday loan access after conditioning out observables.
+In subsequent analysis of differences in access, over time and across income groups, I relax this identification assumption.